dikortis/LetsTalkETC/Episodes/Episode_10.md

 **Roman Oliynykov:**
-Yeah Yeah Yeah right for example from theoretical it's on the theoretical point of view i it's it's rather unlikely to happen in practice but when votes are divided fifty-fifty and the last two water gets his chance to vote
+Yes right for example from
+theoretical it's on the theoretical point of view i it's rather unlikely to happen in practice but when votes are divided fifty-fifty and the last two water gets his chance to vote